pub struct MockPathResolver { /* private fields */ }Implementations§

 pub fn expect_get_mount_path(&mut self) -> &mut Expectation

-for mocking the get_mount_path
+Create an Expectation for mocking the get_mount_path method

 Trait Implementations§